navythenerd/awesome-hammerspoon-framework/README.md

    ```
    git clone https://gitlab.com/ckaufmann/hammerspoon-framework.git ~/.hammerspoon
    ```
-2. Edit `etc/extensions.lua` to enable/disable the extensions you want (by default all supplied extensions, are enabled).
+2. Edit `etc/extensions.lua` to enable/disable the extensions you want (by default all supplied extensions except `Redshift` are enabled).
 3. Edit the corresponding config files for the extensions in `etc` directory (Read below to learn more about configuration).

 ### Extensions included